tue, aug 25, 20

 1 large pot

-1 brewsy bag
+1 Brewsy bag

-approximately 1/4 cup brown sugar
+Approximately 1/4 cup brown sugar

 1 tsp allspice

-a pinch of nutmeg (preferably grated)
+A pinch of nutmeg (preferably grated)

-2 tsp whole cloves (optional unless using orange)
+2 tsp whole cloves (optional)

-2 cinnamon sticks
+2 cinnamon sticks (optional)

-add apple juice/cider to pot with brown sugar, nutmeg, and allspice. stir occasionally until everything dissolves.
+Add apple juice/cider to pot with brown sugar, nutmeg, and allspice.
+Stir occasionally until everything dissolves.

-open your brewsy bag and pour the contents in. seal your juice again and shake well.
+Open your Brewsy bag and pour the contents in.
+Seal your juice again and shake well.

-replace your juice cap with your airlock (see video here), add water to 'fill line', and leave in a dark and warm place (75-77 degree F) for three days. cover with towel if necessary for darkness and/or keeping warm. save the juice cap!
+Replace your juice cap with your airlock (see video here), add water to 'fill line', and leave in a dark and warm place (75-77 degree F) for three days.
+Cover with towel if necessary for darkness and/or keeping warm.
+Save the juice cap!

-after 3 days, move to fridge for 48 hours. optional: remove the airlock and replace with the original cap, but *not* tightened onto the juice container. instead, leave it loosely on top.
+After 3 days, move to fridge for 48 hours.
+Optional: remove the airlock and replace with the original cap, but *not* tightened onto the juice container.
+Instead, leave it loosely on top.